demisto/content-docs/docs/integrations/pack-docs.md

   - We see that QRadar has a playbook called `Access Investigation - QRadar` which uses `Access Investigation - Generic`.

   ![image](https://user-images.githubusercontent.com/43602124/89119663-c7d64200-d4b8-11ea-8902-cd14f9682e5c.png)
   - Access Investigation - Generic may have to be a Core pack, if so - its mandatory dependency will be fine.
+Note that packs become part of the Core packs only after our consideration and approval, and the list of core packs is meant to stay very limited.
+As a contributor, it is highly unlikely that your pack will be Core.
 Another solution may be to “skip if unavailable”.
-This is a feature that exists on XSOAR 6.0 where if a pack is not available, the task and its continuous branch will be skipped:
+This is a feature that exists starting in XSOAR 5.5 where if the content is not available (E.g., pack is not installed), then the task and its continuous branch will be skipped:

 ![image](https://user-images.githubusercontent.com/43602124/89119677-ee947880-d4b8-11ea-939b-2db8304c7786.png)